Didn’t Get Into Law? Here Are Your Next Steps

 Not keen on a gap year?

 If you’re not keen on taking a gap year to reapply for an LLB, another option may be to explore the possibility of studying an alternative undergraduate degree via Clearing, for example, History or English.
+In fact some law firms are keen to employ individuals who have a degree in a different discipline.
 Following this, you could then consider converting to law by undertaking the Graduate Diploma in Law (GDL).

 Wondering if you’d be suited to studying the GDL?
 Take the quiz: Should I Convert to Law?